prathamgit/resolvent4py/README.md

 - Support for parallel I/O through `petsc4py`
 - Support for MPI communications using `mpi4py`
 - Support for manipulation of PETSc matrices/vector and SLEPc BVs
-- Support for time-stepping of linear ordinary differential equations

 ## Dependencies